benrodenhaeuser/benrodenhaeuser.github.io/_posts/2018-06-04-frankie-likes-cookies.md

 ---
 title: "Frankie Likes Cookies"
-description: 'Working with Rack middleware: part 04 of the "Sinatra From Scratch" series.'
+description: 'Working with Rack middleware: part 04 of the "Sinatra from Scratch" series.'
 date: 2018-06-04
 ---